cloudbees-days/devoptics-workshop/value-streams.md

 * View contributing components

 ## Value Stream Mapping for Microservices
-Using the two applications used in the CloudBees Core Pipelines Workshop, we will show how you can use DevOptics Value Streams to map the software delivery process of loosely coupled microservices as separated streams as part of a holistic value stream.
+Using the two applications used in the [CloudBees Core Pipeline Workshop](https://github.com/cloudbees-days/cloudbees-core-workshop), we will show how you can use DevOptics Value Streams to map the software delivery process of loosely coupled microservices as separated streams as part of a holistic value stream.

 ### Fork the **helloworld-api** repository.
 The workshop utilizes the **helloworld-api** repository from the [CloudBees Days GitHub Organization](https://github.com/cloudbees-days).
-Fork the **helloworld-api** repository into the GitHub Organization that you created for the workshops (if you are not sure how to fork a repository - see this [GitHub Guide on forking](https://guides.github.com/activities/forking/)):
+Fork the **helloworld-api** repository into the [GitHub Organization that you created for the workshops](https://github.com/cloudbees-days/cloudbees-core-workshop/blob/master/Setup.md#create-a-github-organization) (if you are not sure how to fork a repository - see this [GitHub Guide on forking](https://guides.github.com/activities/forking/)):

 * https://github.com/cloudbees-days/helloworld-api